pytorch/pytorch/docs/source/sparse.rst

 PyTorch currently supports :ref:`COO<sparse-coo-docs>`, :ref:`CSR<sparse-csr-docs>`,
 :ref:`CSC<sparse-csc-docs>`, :ref:`BSR<sparse-bsr-docs>`, and :ref:`BSC<sparse-bsc-docs>`.

-Note that we provide slight generalizations of these formats with support.
+Note that we provide slight generalizations of these formats.

-Devices such as GPUs require batching for optimal performance and thus we support batch dimensions.
+Batching: Devices such as GPUs require batching for optimal performance and thus we support batch dimensions.

     >>> t = torch.tensor([[[1., 0], [2., 3.]], [[4., 0], [5., 6.]]])
     >>> t.dim()